-Before you begin, take a look at the bag of sterilized mushroom substrate (but leave it in the box).
-You'll see it has two layers, one of grain and the rest a mixture of sawdust and other supportive ingredients.
-It also has an air filter to allow for oxygen to enter without carrying any other spores along, and there is a rubber disc that will allow you to inject the culture into the bag without leaving an entrance for mold.
+Before you begin, take a look at the bags of sterilized mushroom substrate (but leave them in the box).
+You'll see they have two layers, one of grain and the rest a mixture of sawdust and other supportive ingredients.
+They also have an air filter to allow for oxygen to enter without carrying any other spores along, and there is a rubber disc that will allow you to inject the culture into the bags without leaving an entrance for mold.

 With painstaking effort to achieve total sterility, contamination is rare, but it does happen.
 Inspect the substrate for signs of mold.
 Look for small patches of green, gray or black.
 (Sometimes natural discoloration of the organic substrate can be mistaken for contamination, so if you're unsure, give it a couple of days to see if it grows.
 If you do find some mold, please send a picture along with your order confirmation for a replacement, and discard the unopened bag.
 Mold spores can be noxious so it's best just to avoid them.)
 Create a clean workspace, free of drafty air.
 Wash your hands thoroughly.
-Leaving the bag of sterilized substrate in the box, lift the top corners of the bag to allow the grain to tumble down next to the substrate.

 Wipe the surface of the rubber injection port with an alcohol swab to sanitize it.
 It's best to perform the inoculation quickly to provide the smallest possible window for ambient spores to find their way into the nutritious substrate.